charlesyn/lets-draw/README.md

 # draw

-> A collaborative drawing application
+> A collaborative drawing application.
+Users can select a server room to draw with others in the same room.
+Run with lets-draw-server.

 ## Build Setup